- Giving Options

 A fund created by your bequest can carry your name of the name of a family member or other person you wish to honor.
 Named funds, because of the support they offer to programs and people, are a way to share what is meaningful to you within the university community well into the future.
 Note that minimum gift amounts required for creating named, endowed funds vary, so please contact the Office of Planned Giving for further information.

 Let Us Thank You

 If you have included Stanford in your estate plans, please let us know.
 We would like to thank you for your generosity, make sure the purpose of your gift is understood by the university, and recognize you as a member of the Founding Grant Society.
-To join, or to learn more about the Founding Grant Society, please contact the Office of Planned Giving.

 Those considering a planned gift should consult their own legal and tax advisors.
 The staff in the Office of Planned Giving are happy to speak with advisors as well.